VladC24/CV/README.md

 ## VLAD ANDREI CHIRIAC

-Ex Senior Logistics Manager, Software Developer in the making.
-Currently a student at Makers.
+I am an dynamic and ambitious Full Stack Junior Developer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

 In the past 8 years, I have been working within the Construction Industry, in some of the most prestigious projects in London.
 Given that the Construction Industry boomed in the past few years, I like to think that I contributed to at least 1% of the projects.

-Having worked with a large number of people on a daily basis and having been responsible for a team of 43 people, I value team work, creativity and integrity.
+Having worked with a large number of people on a daily basis, I value team work, creativity and integrity.

-By completing Makers Academy, I am keen to enter the world of tech as a Junior Full Stack Developer.
+Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for a Junior Developer job.
+Would love to work in a commited and supportive team, where these practices are adhered to.

 I am very excited for a future of dynamic change, of new and revolutionary technologies that have the possbility of drastically changing the world we live in.

+__Tech Skills__ : Ruby, Rails, Sinatra, Node.js, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL

 ## Skills